ValarValar/OrderWarehouseWithCodeDuplication/README.md

 # OrderWarehouseWithCodeDuplication
-This version is with code duplication in 2 separate django apps
+This version is with code duplication in 2 separate django projects/apps
 ## Setup
 docker-compose up --build -d
 ## Task